NobodySociety/pokecrystalbase/README.md

 * Survive poisoning with 1 HP
 * Show an icon for the current weather
 * Gain experience from catching Pokémon
+* Use unique colors for each thrown Poké Ball